 *Full disclosure: I was given a sample of the Scalasaig blended malt so that I might share my thoughts with you the reader.
 As always I will strive to give an honest and impartial opinion on the inherent quality of the spirit and the value for money it represents.

 Smell: Pungent peat smoke and rich sherry.
 Leather.
 Red currants.
 Raisins.
 Burnt toast.
 Struck matches.
 Honey.
 Caramel.
 Chocolate.
 Sea salt and black pepper.

 Taste: That sea salt note again.
 Pepper.
 Mineral – like licking a pebble beach.
 Raisins and sultanas.
 Salted caramel, dark chocolate and coffee.
 Barley flour.

-Value for Money: I must admit, at £50 I would prefer to see a higher bottling strength but it still works well enough at 43%.
+Thoughts: I must admit, at £50 I would prefer to see a higher bottling strength but it still works well at 43%.
 Both the sherry and smoke show themselves well without either becoming overly dominant.

-As for the whisky it’s not bad at all, a little lightweight perhaps but that really only makes it more drinkable.
+As for the whisky, it’s not bad at all, a little lightweight perhaps but perhaps that makes it more drinkable.
 Open this in good company and I suspect there wouldn’t be much left by the end of the evening.
 Great dram and almost worth the purchase just to have that gorgeous tube on your shelf at home.